Home > Insights > Investing > The Ultimate Guide to Investing Cash on the Sidelines

 The 10-year Treasury bond yield rose 2.37% in 2022 (from 1.52% to 3.88%), the largest annual increase since 1980.
 At the same time, the S&P 500 suffered its largest decline since 2008.

-There’s a widespread belief that this was par for the course, with interest rates and stocks prices being natural enemies.
+There’s a widespread belief that this was par for the course, with interest rates and stock prices being natural enemies.
 While that was certainly true in 2022, what does the historical evidence suggest?
 Are rising interest rates always bad for stocks?

 As it turns out, not exactly.